ReDI-School/nrw-html-css-2020/lesson9&10/index.md

 - Inline
 - Style tag
 - CSS File

+Show how they override one another with the h1 color style above.
+Inline has the highest preference.

 ### Parent, Children, Sibling, Ancestor, Descendant
 - An element that directly contains other elements is a **parent** of the elements that it contains.